crd2go/crd2go/README.md

 Main arguments:
 - **config** is the name of a YAML file containing all tool settings.
-- **input** is the name of a YAML file with one or more CRDs to be converted to Go code.
+- **input** is the name of a YAML file with one or more CRDs to generate Go code from.
-- **output** is the directory where the Go types for the CRds should be generated.
+- **output** is the directory where the Go types for the CRDs should be generated.

-The *input* and *output* CLI args oevrride the values in the config file.
+The *input* and *output* CLI args override the values in the config file.

 ### Configuration

 Refer to the sample [crd2go.yaml](crd2go.yaml) file as a full sample configuration file.

 Extra configuration settings:
-- *skipList* is an array listing CRD Kinds to be skipped from generation, if any.
+- *skipList* is an array listing CRD Kinds to be skipped from generation.
-- *reserved* is an array of type names that are not to be produced by code generation.
+- *reserved* is an array of type names that are not to be used in code generation.
 - *renames* are key - value pairs that specify how each key typename should be renamed to the given value when generated.
-- *imports* associate a type name with an import path and alias, so that an existing Go type is used instead of further expanding such type in the generated code.
+- *imports* associate a type name with an import path and alias, so that an existing Go type is used instead of further expanding a CRD defined type in the generated code.
-- *deepCopy* controls how deep copy generation is handled.
+- *deepCopy* controls how deep copy generation is handled:
   - *deepCopy.generate* specifies whether or not to attempt to run `controller-gen` for deep copy generation.
 It defaults to `auto`, meaning try to run `controller-gen` when available in the PATH.
   - *deepCopy.controllerGenPath* can be used to give a custom path to the `controller-gen` binary.